 About

-We are a growing statewide community of 82 influential leaders representing 13 professional sectors and 43 towns across Connecticut.
+Redwood Fellows is a growing statewide community of 85 accomplished leaders representing 12 professional sectors and 42 towns and cities across Connecticut.
 We are multi-generational: Fellows range in age from 27 to 70 and our median age is 46.
-More than half of our community identify as Leaders of Color.
+Half of our community identify as Leaders of Color.
 We represent multiple viewpoints, ideologies, and affiliations.

 We forge trusting relationships across lines of difference to establish common ground.
 We embrace the opportunity to build a community that transcends differences and strengthens our foundation with our common goal of a stronger Connecticut.